ryukirisame/learningjs/how js works.md

 ```

 6. Arrow Functions
-Arrow functions do not have their own 'this' binding.
-Instead, they inherit 'this' from the surrounding lexical context (the scope in which they were defined).
+Arrow functions are unique because they don't have their own `this` binding.
+Instead, they inherit `this` from the surrounding lexical context—the scope in which they were defined.
+This behavior makes arrow functions particularly useful in scenarios where you want to maintain the `this` value from the outer scope, such as in callback functions or event handlers.

 ```
 const obj = {
     value: 42,